CALinnovates

-CALinnovates is a nonpartisan technology advocacy coalition that addresses issues such as net neutrality, ride-sharing, music copyright and rate-setting.
+CALinnovates is a membership-based organization, including AT&T and Uber, that advances pro-telecom and pro-contractor-work positions at the federal and state level, including social media campaigns opposing net neutrality.
+While the group does not disclose its funding sources, AT&T paid the group $100,000 for lobbying in California while the legislature debated a net neutrality bill, which CalInnovates and AT&T oppose.

 It was founded in 2010 and is based in San Francisco, California.
 The organization's founder Lane Kasselman left shortly after founding the group to take a public relations job at AT&T.